ryantroll/Hirely-MVP/README.md

 Events:
 1. "UserLoggedIn": broadcast by $rootScope to notify child scope about logged, this event will send a new user object as variable.
 2. "UserLoggedOut": broadcast by $rootScope to notify children scope about user loged out, no variable sent with it.

+Note:
+AuthService is doing the job so far but it's not coded as it should be